Mormon UFO Encounter Near Las Vegas Reveals Secret of Life and Death

 Stan could see the disappointment on my face.
+I was trying to imagine in my mind what the aliens looked like.
 Brian had been unusually quiet during the entire conversation, trying to make sense of what he'd just heard.
 The two of us just sat there, somewhat dumbfounded.

 My mind was racing.
 I just had to know what had happened inside that spacecraft!
 So I asked Stan where Eric was now, and would he consider letting me contact him and perhaps get permission to hear the entire story.

 "That's just it," he said.
 "Eric can't give you permission.
 He died last year... just like they said he would..."